wp-plugins/adaptive-images/readme.txt

    mostly the mobile ones.
  - The resized versions of the pictures are kept in a special directory in the `/wp-content/cache` directory.

+Thank you for using the plugin and, please, do let us know how it works (or doesn't work) for you.
+We love comments and creative feedback!

 = Credits =

  - It was originally based on the WP-Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions/ but right, now it is a complete rewrite!
  - Both plugins, WP-Resolutions and this one, take ideas from the Adaptive Images http://adaptive-images.com/ adapted specifically for WordPress.

-Thanks for using the plugin and, please, do let us know how it works (or doesn't work) for you.
-We love creative feedback!